Find out how to take samples from processed ABPs and find laboratories to test them, and what to do if one of your samples fails a test.

 The sample that you send to the laboratory for testing is known as the A sample.

 When you take the A sample, you must take a second B sample in exactly the same way.

 Seal the B sample in a container and place it in a fridge that is not used for storing food.

 You will need to send the B sample to the laboratory if the laboratory can’t test your A sample for any reason (eg if it is lost or damaged).

-If your A sample fails the test (the laboratory results show it contains too high a level of the bacteria it was tested for) you can’t send your B sample in place of the A sample.
+If your A sample fails the test (the laboratory results show it contains too high a level of the bacteria it was tested for) you can not send your B sample in place of the A sample.
 You must tell APHA you failed the test.

 You can destroy your B sample if your A sample passes the test (laboratory results show it contained an acceptable level of bacteria).

 How to find a laboratory to carry out tests